 3 best practices to prevent data leaks

-Over 160,000 data breach notifications have been reported across the 28 European Union Member States plus Norway, Iceland and Liechtenstein since the GDPR came into effect on 25 May 2018, according to DLA Piper's GDPR Data Breach Survey 2020.
-The 2020 report shows an increase of over 12% compared to last year's report.
+More than 281,000 data breach notifications have been reported across the 28 European Union Member States plus Norway, Iceland and Liechtenstein since the GDPR came into effect on 25 May 2018 to January 27th of 2021, according to DLA Piper's GDPR Data Breach Survey 2021 The 2020 report shows an increase of 19% compared to last year's report.

 Article 33 of the GDPR requires companies to notify personal data breaches to the supervisory authority, not later than 72 hours since becoming aware of it.

 What exactly should be done in the event of a data breach?

 We cannot emphasize often enough how important it is to take immediate action .
 But, do we also know what exactly needs to be done?
 Here we have a reminder for you:

 Step-by-step plan: what to do in case of a data breach?

 - Make sure you have an overview of what happened: what data was leaked and who had access to it?

 - Limit the damage: are there any measures you can take now to prevent it from getting worse?